Exploring the Small Magellanic Cloud to the Faintest X-ray Fluxes: Source Catalog, Timing and Spectral Analysis: Conclusions

+There are in total 40 {\it Chandra} sources (17 in DF1, 23 in DF2) with bright stellar counterparts.
+Currently 21 out of these 40 have been identified as confirmed or probable HMXB, due to pulsation, X-ray variability (the 19 HMXBs mentioned above), and/or optical emission lines (providing 2 additional candidates).
+The published photometric data show that a further 12 counterparts occupy the same range of optical magnitude and $B-V$ color as the confirmed HMXBs, and are consistent with early-type ($<$B3) stars.
+These objects likely include HMXBs, shocked-wind early-type stars and colliding wind binaries, pending a comprehensive analysis to be published in a companion paper \citep{antoniou2010}.
+A comparable study by \cite{Naze2004} using {\it Chandra} and {\it XMM-Newton} observations of NGC 346, a young open star-cluster which lies on the outskirts of the Bar of the SMC's Bar, revealed 97 point-sources.
+Based on hardness ratios and bright-star counterparts the majority were proposed to be HMXB, although none has yet been seen in a bright outburst state.

-By detecting 6/10 pulsars for which there are ephemerides, outside of their predicted outburst phase, we have demonstrated that a significant fraction (at least 60\%) of these systems have appreciable accretion driven X-ray emission during quiescence.
-To the six confirmed quiescent pulsars we can add the 14 candidate quiescent pulsars, whose 2-10 keV luminosities are substantially lower than normal Be-pulsar outbursts.
-This new sample is consistent with a large population -about twice the size of the known pulsar population- of quiescent "normal" pulsars.
-It is also possible that some are in a perpetually low luminosity state, such systems are known in the Galaxy, for example X Per.
-The theoretical work of \cite{okazaki2001} informs us that Be/NS systems with low orbital eccentricity accrete at a very low constant rate.
-The Be star's circumstellar disk in such systems is permanently tidally truncated (at the 3:1 resonance) well within the neutron star's orbital radius, except during large mass-ejections (the assumed cause of type II "giant" outbursts).
-This picture neatly explains how more than 50\% of the X-ray pulsar population has remained hidden from RXTE and is only now coming to light.
+By detecting 8 of the 10 pulsars for which there are ephemerides, with 6 of them outside of their normal orbital phase range for X-ray outbursts, we have demonstrated that a significant fraction (at least 60\%) of these systems have appreciable accretion driven X-ray emission during quiescence.
+To these six confirmed "quiescent-activity" pulsars we can add the 3 candidates as quiescent or persistent low-luminosity HMXBs, whose 2-10 keV luminosities are substantially lower than normal Be-pulsar outbursts.
+The faintest confirmed Be-pulsar was SXP342, at $L_X$=3.8$\times$10$^{33}$\lx, while the candidate Be-HMXB CXO J005352.5-722693 (Section~\ref{sect:J005352}) was detected at $L_X$=5.2$\times$10$^{33}$\lx.
+Future efforts should be directed at increasing the number of HMXBs with orbital ephemerides, and extending the sample to cover the persistent low-luminosity population.

+The new sample of pulsars is consistent with a population about twice the size of the known ``active" pulsar population regularly seen by {\it RXTE}.
+It is possible that some of these pulsars are HMXBs in a perpetually low luminosity state, similar to the Galactic HMXB X Persei and its brethren \citep{delgado2001}.
+The X-ray luminosity of X Per varies, but is seldom above $L_x$=10$^{35}$ \lx.
+The theoretical work of \cite{okazaki2001} informs us that Be/NS systems with low orbital eccentricity accrete at a very low, almost constant rate.
+The Be star's circumstellar disk in such systems is permanently tidally truncated (at the 3:1 resonance) well within the neutron star's orbital radius, except during large mass-ejections from the star (the assumed cause of type II "giant" outbursts).
+X-ray pulsars with very short (less than a few seconds) periods that remain in the propellor regime probably also contribute to the quiescent population.